microsoft/PartnerResources/_docs/Skilling/Infrastructure Academy/Pages/Modules Pages/Adaptive Cloud with Azure Arc and Stack HCI.md

 **[Azure Arc](https://azure.microsoft.com/products/azure-arc) is at the core of enabling this [adaptive cloud](https://arcjumpstart.com/adaptive_cloud) approach to customer requirements.**

-Effectively, Azure Arc extends the Azure control plane to on-premises or multicloud customer infrastructure, allowing operators to manage, operate and secure their **[servers](https://learn.microsoft.com/azure/azure-arc/servers/overview)** and **[Kubernetes clusters](https://learn.microsoft.com/azure/azure-arc/kubernetes/overview)** all through tools like Azure portal and Azure PowerShell or Azure CLI.
-Azure management features like **[Azure Monitor](https://learn.microsoft.com/azure/cloud-adoption-framework/scenarios/hybrid/arc-enabled-servers/eslz-management-and-monitoring-arc-server)**, **[Azure Policy](https://learn.microsoft.com/azure/azure-arc/servers/policy-reference)**, and **[Update Manager](https://learn.microsoft.com/azure/update-manager/overview?tabs=azure-vms)** are also available on-premises via Azure Arc.
+Effectively, Azure Arc extends the Azure control plane to on-premises or multicloud customer infrastructure, allowing operators to manage, operate and secure their [servers](https://learn.microsoft.com/azure/azure-arc/servers/overview) and [Kubernetes clusters](https://learn.microsoft.com/azure/azure-arc/kubernetes/overview) all through tools like Azure portal and Azure PowerShell or Azure CLI.
+Azure management features like [Azure Monitor](https://learn.microsoft.com/azure/cloud-adoption-framework/scenarios/hybrid/arc-enabled-servers/eslz-management-and-monitoring-arc-server), [Azure Policy](https://learn.microsoft.com/azure/azure-arc/servers/policy-reference), and [Update Manager](https://learn.microsoft.com/azure/update-manager/overview?tabs=azure-vms) are also available on-premises via Azure Arc.

 If you are a Microsoft services partner and you have not incorporated Azure Arc into your toolset then you are missing customer opportunity.